PirkkaRannikko/Identity-Service-Broker-API/README.md

 Checkout identification service uses the OpenID Connect Authorization Code flow.
 I.e. the following steps are taken to identify a user:

-1. Service Provider directs the user to Checkout's service endpoint with parameters documented below.
-Scope shall not include `ftn_idp_id`
+1. Service Provider directs the user to Checkout's service endpoint with parameters documented below. `ftn_idp_id` shall not exist among request parameters
 2. Checkout lets the user identify themselves using a provider of their choosing.
 3. Once identified, the user is passed back to the Service Provider's `redirect_uri` with an access code.
 4. The Service Provider makes a direct API call to the Checkout API and gets an encrypted and signed identity token in exchange for the access code.